How to Revive a Wilting Orchid

 Moth orchids (‘phalaenopsis’) are the most common type of house plant orchid with flowers in a variety of colors.

-It is often the case that the air houses are much lower then 65% humidity and air currents such as air conditioning, draughty areas or convention currents from sources of heat can all create an environment that is too low in humidity for orchids which can causes the leaves and flowers to wilt.
+It is often the case that the air houses are much lower than 65% humidity and air currents such as air conditioning, draughty areas or convection currents from sources of heat can all create an environment that is too low in humidity for orchids that can cause the leaves and flowers to wilt.

-Low humidity as well as cold temperature is also often the cause of flowers and buds wilting and dropping off.
+Low humidity, as well as cold temperatures, is also often the cause of flowers and buds wilting and dropping off.

-Orchids require a really generous soak every time you water them or the leaves can wilt and shrivel.
-Typically watering once a week is enough to meet the watering requirements of the orchid and not risk root rot.
+We need to remember that orchids also require a generous soak every time you water them or the leaves can wilt and shrivel.
+Typically, my orchids are watered once per week which is enough to meet the watering requirements of the orchid and not risk root rot.

-If you water orchids too lightly then only the top inch of the potting medium becomes moist and the water does not reach the roots where it is required and causes the leaves and flowers to wilt.
+If you water your orchids too lightly, then only the top inch of the potting medium becomes moist and the water does not reach the roots where it is required and causes the leaves and flowers to wilt.

 Orchids Wilting Due to Overwatering

-Moth orchids (the most common type of houseplant orchid) are epipthyes which means they grow on other trees or in loose gravelly soil in their native forest environment.
+Moth orchids (the most common type of houseplant orchid) are epiphytes, which means they grow on other trees or in loose, gravelly soil in their native forest environment.

-This means that orchid roots grow conditions in which air can circulate around the roots and water drains away very quickly, rather then the roots sat in consistently damp, compacted soil.
+This means that orchid roots grow in conditions in which air can circulate around the roots, and water drains away very quickly, rather than the roots sitting in consistently damp, compacted soil.

-This is why pine bark based potting mediums are best for growing orchids as they replicate the areaeted, well draining conditions to which the orchids roots are adapted.
+This is why I love pine bark-based potting mediums and I think are best for growing orchids as they replicate the aerated, well-draining conditions to which the orchid’s roots are adapted.

-Orchids are very sensitive to overwatering and their roots being in soil that retains too much moisture and restricts the flow of oxygen around the roots which results in the roots rotting and dying and they can no longer transport water and nutrients to the leaves which causes them to wilt and turn yellow.
+Orchids are very sensitive to overwatering, and their roots are in soil that retains too much moisture and restricts the flow of oxygen around the roots, which results in the roots rotting and dying, and they can no longer transport water and nutrients to the leaves, which causes them to wilt and turn yellow.

 Orchid wilting and turning yellow due to overwatering.

-If you are watering orchids more then twice per week then you are likely over watering orchids.
+If you are watering orchids more than twice per week, then I’m afraid you are likely over-watering orchids.

-Orchids can also wilt and suffer the symptoms of overwatering if they are planted in pots without drainage holes in the base or because the saucers or trays underneath the pot is retaining water which causes the potting medium to stay consistently damp and causes root rot.
+Orchids can also wilt and suffer the symptoms of overwatering if they are planted in pots without drainage holes in the base or because the saucers or trays underneath the pot are retaining water, which causes the potting medium to stay consistently damp and causes root rot.

 (Read my article, why is my orchid dying for how to save orchids with root rot).